 The swimming area features a large pool of clear emerald waters with shallow and deep spots.
 Yellow rocks on the bottom look like hidden gold.
 The beach is composed of sand and gravel.
-A huge rock on the left of the beach is good for climbing and jumping.
+A huge rock on the left of the beach is used for climbing and jumping.
+Because this site is located on a higher elevation, the water here is colder than in other spots along Quartzville Creek.

 Cautions: Cliff jumping and slippery rocks are associated with risks, please use caution and make safe decisions.